dptools/process_offsite_audio/README.md

 This code has been running autonomously on the Pronet development server since early February 2022.
 Only a minority of sites have correctly added properly formatted interviews to Box and registered the corresponding subject ID in REDCap, but the code has worked well in those cases.

 <details>
-	<summary>Details on site mock interview status as of 4/25/2022:</summary>
+	<summary>Details on site mock interview status as of 5/9/2022:</summary>

 Sites that have successfully had some data processed -
 * PronetLA, PronetYA, PronetNN, and PronetWU have had an interview make it all the way through the pipeline.
 	* In the case of PronetYA, three interviews have gone through the pipeline.
 	* In the case of PronetLA, two interviews have gone through the pipeline.
 	* All other sites with any processing have done a single interview.
-* PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, PronetGA, PronetMT, and PronetMA have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
+* PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, PronetGA, PronetMT, PronetMA, PronetPA, and PronetTE have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
 	* PronetOR, PronetSF, PronetCA, and PronetMT have put the reviewed transcript in the wrong spot on Box.
 	* The others don't seem to have attempted to transfer an approved transcript at all.
-* PronetPA and PronetTE are currently awaiting transcriptions to be returned by TranscribeMe.

 As mentioned there are other sites that have tried to put interviews in Box but there were issues that prevented them from being processed -
 * Multiple interviews are unable to be pulled by Lochness to begin with, so they are not available to the code.